jpukg/Jpa-Hibernate/readme.md

 2. Container-Managed Entity Manager :

-	When The Java EE container(glassfish,tomee,weblogic) manages the lifecycle of  entity managers like ransaction begin,ends,em close then it is called Container-Managed Entity Manager
+	When The Java EE container(glassfish,tomee,weblogic) manages the lifecycle of  entity managers like em create,transaction begin,ends,em close then it is called Container-Managed Entity Manager

 	Container manager entity manger is created by @PersistenceContext annotation